 Dubrovnik is one of the biggest and most fascinating cities in Eastern Europe and continues to be hugely popular with travellers keen to explore the history of Croatia and wider former Yugoslavia.
 It boasts amazing buildings and a really intriguing ‘secret shipbuilding code’!

 However, the city has also played host to conflict, and many people in the city were affected by the ravages of the Second World War.
-In this file, we’re going to look the most interesting facts about Dubrovnik you might not have known about the region and its unique history!
+In this file, we’re going to look at some of the most fun facts about Dubrovnik you might not have known about the region and its unique history!

 Dubrovnik is situated in Southern Croatia on the Adriatic Coast.
 It is in a region of Croatia known as Dalmatia.

 Dubrovnik is a major tourist destination and has a thriving sea port.
 As a well preserved medieval city, Dubrovnik is the capital city of Croatia.

 From the 9th until the 12th Century, Dubrovnik was an integral part of the empire known as Byzantine.
 In 1205, the city was taken over by Venice and ruled by the Venetians until 1358.